ivalenzuelan/SASE-SDWAN/README.md

 1. Use Firefox within the VM to download the SD-WAN scenario package: [sdw-p1.tgz](http://idefix.dit.upm.es/download/coit-sdw/sdw-p1.tgz).
 2. Extract it to the desktop for easy access.
+3. In the shared folder copy all the files that are in this repository.

 ### Step 5: Launching the Scenario